 The Fulani are an ethnic group of between 25 and 40 million people spread throughout West and Central Africa.
 About a third of the Fulani are pastoralists, making them the largest nomadic pastoral group in the world, and more than 90% of all Fulani are Muslims.
 Several West African leaders are ethnic Fulani, including Nigeria’s President Muhammadu Buhari.

 In recent years, Nigeria’s Middle Belt has experienced widespread violence as Fulani herdsmen increasingly use military-grade weapons to carry out attacks in a campaign that began as an attempt to drive largely Christian farmers off fertile grazing land.
 Thousands of Christians have been killed and their properties looted and burned, including hundreds of church buildings.

 The Middle Belt is a volatile zone of convergence between the majority Muslim north and the majority Christian south.
 Tension has existed in the region for centuries between nomadic Fulani herders and settled farmers and has escalated as climate change desertifies traditional Fulani grazing land in northern Nigeria, driving many herdsmen south into settled farmers’ land where grazing cattle destroy the crops.
 Population increases are also putting a strain on resources, and some farmers have planted crops on herders’ traditional cattle routes and have carried out reprisal attacks and cattle rustling.

-International media often report the violence as a conflict between herdsmen and farmers, using the phrase “Christian-Muslim clashes” to imply equal balance rather than a militant attempt by one group to drive another group from the land, but Fulani terrorists have moved far beyond the quest to find grazing land and are carrying out raids on entire villages – including massacres and house burning – and attacks on military forces, with the majority of attacks occurring in Kaduna, Plateau and Benue states.
+International media often report violence in the region as a conflict between herdsmen and farmers, using the phrase “Christian-Muslim clashes” to imply equal balance rather than a militant attempt by one group to drive another group from the land, but Fulani terrorists have moved far beyond the quest to find grazing land and are carrying out raids on entire villages – including massacres and house burning – and attacks on military forces, with the majority of attacks occurring in Kaduna, Plateau and Benue states.
 Witnesses report hearing the terrorists shout “Allahu Akbar” as they attack, and it is believed that they have links with other jihadist organisations, including Boko Haram.
 Christian farmers fear what they see as an attempted Islamisation of the region and many observers are describing the attacks as genocide.